coderchrisdean/stat-a-baller/README.md

 ## Getting Started
 - Visit the Stat-A-Baller website at https://coderchrisdean.github.io/stat-a-baller/
-- Use the search bar to find a star NBA player
+- Enter the famous player name in search input box to find the NBA Stats
-- Click on the player to view their stats in detail
+- Click on the player name button to review their short profile

 ## Deployed URL
 https://coderchrisdean.github.io/stat-a-baller/